wojciech-galan/viruses_classifier/README.rst

 Usage
 -----
+    viruses_classifier -h

-You have to provide path to the sequence file, nucleic acid type and classifier name:
+You have to provide path to the sequence file, nucleic acid type and classifier name.
+For example:

-    viruses_classifier raw_or_FASTA-formatted_sequence_file --nucleic_acid rna --classifier qda --probas
+    viruses_classifier raw_or_FASTA-formatted_sequence_file --nucleic_acid rna --classifier qda

     viruses_classifier raw_or_FASTA-formatted_sequence_file --nucleic_acid rna --classifier lr